 Telzio’s pricing plans are built for a very specific group of people who want a ton of phone features, but don’t make many calls or send many texts each month.
 The starting price for this business phone system is $50 per month for no SMS and just 1,000 minutes.

-OpenPhone is a feature-rich platform that offers unlimited calls and texts in the US and Canada, so you don’t have to worry about counting your minutes.
+OpenPhone is a feature-rich platform that offers free calls and texts in the US and Canada, so you don’t have to worry about counting your minutes.

-Grasshopper is a well-known VoIP app for small businesses.
+Grasshopper is a well-known phone system for small businesses.
 It includes all its features standard with every plan.
 And unlike Telzio, it doesn’t require you to track your minutes or SMS volume.
 Instead, Grasshopper’s cost is based on how many phone numbers and extensions you want:

 Busy?
-Grasshopper lets you send an automatic text to new callers, so they’re not left totally hanging.
+Grasshopper lets you send an automatic text to new callers only, so they’re not left totally hanging.
 However, your admin must approve setting that up before anyone on your team can use auto-replies.

 - The OpenPhone solution: With OpenPhone, you can use SMS automations in far more ways than one.
 Set up auto-replies or even automate SMS with our Zapier integration!

 - The OpenPhone solution: OpenPhone offers free porting for local US or Canadian and toll-free numbers, too — and switching over is a breeze.
-Just create an OpenPhone account and fill out this 1-minute porting form.
+Just create an OpenPhone account and submit a request to port your number in the OpenPhone app.
 We’ll do the rest.

-Using OpenPhone, you can even set up auto-recording for all your calls.
+Using OpenPhone, you can even set up auto-recording (unlocked with premium) for all your calls.

 Grasshopper doesn’t offer a lot of phone numbers, so if you have a growing team, you’ll end up having to pay for more at a rate of $10 per month.
 OpenPhone grows with you.
 Every new user can get their own number free — and any additional are just $5 per month.